 There’s no such thing as weak ankles; however, there are many skates being sold with weak ankle support!
 Pay attention to the thickness of the leather in the ankle area.
 Look for thick leather in this area.
 They will mold to the feet over time.
 Your child should be able to wiggle their toes and the heel should fit snugly.
 A properly fitted skate is usually one size smaller than your normal shoe size.
 Avoid wearing thick socks.
 A thin acrylic blend of sock or stocking allows the skate to have a snug fit that allows the toes to be relaxed in the toe box.
 Skates can be purchased at either Skater’s Edge Boutique or Cyclone Taylor.

 Do I really need to sign my child up for three seasons?

-No, but skaters will progress faster if they skate each season.
+No, but skaters will progress faster if they skate each season, twice per week.

 I’ve never registered with “POCO Skating Club” before.
 How do I create an account?